delfador/match-scheduler/README.md

 The match scheduler optimizes the schedule using a [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) algorithm.
-This a _global optimization_ technique that explores the search space by randomly moving to neighboring states (neighbor schedules in our case) combined with a probabilistic acceptance criterion that should prevent the algorithm from getting stuck in a local optimum.
+This is a _global optimization_ technique that explores the search space by randomly moving to neighboring states (neighbor schedules in our case) combined with a probabilistic acceptance criterion that should prevent the algorithm from getting stuck in a local optimum.